undus5/clashmgr/README.md

 2. [Optional, Recommended] Add project directory to system PATH For Linux, you can create a symlink for clashc.sh to your PATH.

-3. Run `clashc update` to initialize clash, it will download clash program and it's dependencies into a runtime directory.
+3. [Optional] Run `clashc update` to update runtime files.
-For Linux, it's in `~/.config/clash`.
-For Windows, it's in `C:\ClashcRuntime`.
-You can use this command to update all stuff in the future.

-4. [Optional] Download config subscription from your service provider, if you have one
+4. [Optional] Download config subscription from your service provider, if you have one:

     ```bash
     echo "https://subscription_url" > ./subscription.txt